Sort and extract unique values

 The MMULT function performs matrix multiplication and is used to assign a numeric rank to each value.
 The first array is created with the following expression:

-Here, all data values are compared to one another.
+Here, we use the TRANSPOSE function to create a horizontal array of data, and all values are compared to one another.
 In essence, each value is compared against every other value to answer the question "is this value greater than every other value".
 This results in a two-dimensional array, 9 columns x 9 rows, filled with TRUE and FALSE values.
 The double negative (--) is used to coerce the TRUE FALSE values to 1s and zeros.
 You can visualize the resulting array like this:

 The matrix of 1s and zeros above becomes array1 inside the MMULT function.
 Array2 is created with this expression: